Sarah Sjöström's Chaotic Ambulance Birth: "I Didn't Think I'd Survive"

 "Started bleeding"

-"I started bleeding and we immediately called the maternity ward at the hospital where we were going to give birth.
-The midwife probably felt that I was already in labor and insisted that I take an ambulance", writes the 32-year-old.
+"I started bleeding and we immediately called the delivery ward at the hospital where we were going to give birth.
+The midwife probably understood through how I was breathing that I was already in labor and insisted, thank goodness, on sending an ambulance", writes the 32-year-old.

 "The journey to the hospital felt endless even though it went at full speed with sirens.
 The pain was indescribable and it was too late for any pain relief that I had planned to take.
 I really didn't think I would survive", she writes.